Mentallo and the Fixer: Biography

 In 1997 Mentallo & The Fixer toured the U.S. for the second time, Europe for the first time, and released their next album Burnt Beyond Recognition, along with two EPs, Centuries and False Prophets.
 The band's second US tour was initially cut short due to difficulties because of the long duration and because show revenue was unexpectedly low, but the missed tour dates were rescheduled after a break.
 The European tour in October that year proved to be a much better experience for the band.

 By 1999, Dwayne and Gary agreed to split in order to pursue their own musical directions.
-After the departure of Dwayne from the band (aside from some live show support through 2002), Gary continued to use the Mentallo & The Fixer name and released several albums including Algorythum, Love Is the Law, Return to Grimpen Ward, and Vengeance is Mine, along with the EP Systematik Ruin to accompany Alogrythum.
+After the departure of Dwayne from the band (aside from some live show support), Gary continued to use the Mentallo & The Fixer name and released several albums including Algorythum, Love Is the Law, Return to Grimpen Ward, and Vengeance is Mine, along with the EP Systematik Ruin to accompany Alogrythum.

-After "Grimpen", Mentallo's album output slowed somewhat, resulting in two albums: Enlightenment Through a Chemical Catalyst in 2007 and Music From the Eather in 2012, both released by Alfa Matrix.
+After "Grimpen", Mentallo's album output slowed somewhat, resulting in two albums: Enlightenment Through a Chemical Catalyst in 2007, and Music From the Eather in 2012, both released by Alfa Matrix.

-In September 2014, Mentallo & the Fixer released a 3 CD box titled Zothera on Alfa Matrix.
+In September 2014, Mentallo & The Fixer released a 3 CD box titled Zothera on Alfa Matrix.
 It contained two remastered albums from their Zoth Ommog era, namely Revelations 23 and Where Angels Fear to Tread, and a third bonus CD Apocrypha with unreleased material including remixes.

 Another intervening period of dormancy followed, compelled by the crash of Gary's music computer, which he took as a sign to give music a break for a while.
 After a several year break and a new Apple computer, Gary found the motivation to revive works in progress from data backups and record a new album, Arrange The Molecule, released by Alfa Matrix in 2017.

 Updates posted to the band's official Facebook page in 2019 showed Gary in the studio, joined by brother Dwayne and occasional collaborator Jon (Jonni) Pyre, working on new material for an as yet unnamed project.
 The apparent inspiration for this live performance-only project is Tangerine Dream's first live recording from 1975, Ricochet.

+In 2022, Re:Mission Entertainment released a 30th anniversary edition of No Rest for the Wicked digitally, with a follow up limited vinyl release.
+The digital reissue included four additional tracks taken from the 1991 GPC Productions cassette release Wreckage + Ruin + & + Regrests + [Redemption].

+In 2025, the band announced a US tour with dates on the West coast – the first live dates for the band after almost 20 years and with Dwayne rejoining Gary for the effort.
+The band is also scheduled to play Coldwaves 13 in Chicago in September 2025.